 cognitive-decline-aging

-Physical activity is important for keeping muscles, bones and joints healthy and increasing flexibility.
+Physical activity is important for keeping muscles, bones, and joints healthy and increasing flexibility.

 As we age, we lose muscle mass.
 According to the NIA’s Baltimore Longitudinal Study of Aging (BLSA), muscle mass and strength typically increase steadily from birth and reach their peak at around 30 to 35 years of age.
 The BLSA found that after that, “muscle power and performance decline slowly and linearly at first, and then faster after age 65 for women and 70 for men.”